 Clear and Green Glass Bottles

 Most skunky beer is a result of using clear or green glass bottles.
 These bottles allow UV light to pass through and react with hop compounds.
-Brown glass blocks most UV light and helps prevent this reaction.
+Brown glass bottles are specifically designed to block most UV light and help prevent this reaction.

 Bright Light Exposure